Review the following information about supported release versions for Gloo Platform, including dependencies on open source projects like Istio.

 Install Istio with these images.
 Istio provides several installation methods, such as using

 istioctlor Helm.
 When you install Istio, make sure to replace any images with the Gloo Platform images that you want to use.
 For more information, see the Istio documentation.
 For examples that set the

-tagvalues to Gloo Istio, see one of the following installation guides.
+tagvalues to Solo Istio, see one of the following installation guides.

 After installing Istio, you can verify that the version is compatible with your Kubernetes environment by running

 istioctl x precheck ✔ No issues found when checking the cluster.
 Istio is safe to install or upgrade!
 To get started, check out https://istio.io/latest/docs/setup/getting-started/

 n-4 for Solo Istio versions.